Stop asking your friends

 Dead-end flows

 Sign up, then nowhere.
 Checkout that loops.
-Val walks your key journeys end to end and finds exactly where they break.
+Val walks your key journeys end to end and finds where they break.

 Janky first paint

 Pages that flash, shift, or hang before they settle.
-Val notices the rough first impression your users feel but cannot name.
+Val notices the rough first impression users feel but cannot name.

 Regressions

 Fixed one thing, broke another?
-After every fix Val re-runs the whole sweep so a patch never quietly takes something else down.
+After every fix Val re-runs the whole sweep so a patch never quietly takes something down.

 Detect.
 Fix.
+Verify.

 Detect

-Val drives a real browser through your app, on localhost or live, and clicks every link, flow and screen to find what's actually broken.
+Val drives a real browser through your app, on localhost or live, and clicks every link, flow and screen to find what's broken.

 Fix